lee8oi/hexperience/README.md

   * Results are displayed in the current log window when monitor is stopped.
   * Automatically removes bitcoin and fund transfer lines in local logs and saves.
   * Ignores localhost lines in local logs to focus on the foreign logins.
+* Add's login link to Hacked Database list to directly log into respective IP's.